Remember the sabbath day, to keep it holy.

 Do those pastors and preachers who believe that the seventh day sabbath was nailed to the cross believe that the commandment to take tithes of the people according to the law was also nailed to the cross (Heb.
 7:5)?
 The apostle Paul said that Abraham gave a tenth part of all; and that Levi also, who receiveth tithes, payed tithes in Abraham.
 (Heb.
 7:2,9).
 But then Paul said that the priesthood being changed, there is made of necessity a change also of the law.
 (Heb.
 7:12).
 To be consistent, pastors and preachers who teach their congregations that the seventh day sabbath was done away with at Calvary must also teach their congregations that the paying of tithes is no longer required.
 To teach otherwise would be most hypocritical.

 To surmise that one of the ten commandments was abolished while the other nine are still binding is nothing more than speculative folly.
 Again, some might say, If we have to keep the fourth commandment, the seventh day sabbath, then that would mean that we have to keep it exactly as it was kept in the Old Testament, 'let no man go out of his place,' 'kindle no fire,' etc. Again, this mind-set goes back to the confusing of the two distinct sets of Old Testament laws (the carnal ordinances written by Moses; the spiritual ordinances written with the finger of God Heb.
 9:1,10; 10:11; Col. 2:14; Deut.
 31:24-26; Ex.
 31:18; Deut.
 9:10; Heb.
 10:1; 8:10 see WHAT LAW WAS NAILED TO THE CROSS?).
 The ten commandments were in effect in the days of Jesus and in the days of the apostles.
-Luke tells us that after Jesus Christ was crucified, his disciples rested the sabbath day according to the commandment.
+Luke tells us that after Jesus Christ was crucified, the disciples rested the sabbath day according to the commandment.
 (Luke 23:56).
 The disciples kept the seventh day sabbath after Jesus said It is finished and he died on the cross and the veil of the temple was rent in twain from the top to the bottom, meaning that the old covenant has past away and the new covenant is begun and the way into the holiest of all is now made manifest by the appearing of our Saviour Jesus Christ, who hath abolished death, and hath brought life and immortality to light through the gospel: (John 19:30; Matt.
 27:51; Heb.
 9:8; Luke 23:56; II Tim.
 1:10).
 When Jesus came on the scene he explained the ten commandments in a more perfect manner, as did his apostles.
 Jesus Christ did not diminish any of the ten commandments in any way.
 On the contrary, he elevated and magnified the ten commandments.
 The almost universal, popular error concerning the Sabbath under the Christian Dispensation has come because men have assumed that Christ discarded the Sabbath instead of cleansing and uplifting it:

 The LORD is well pleased for his righteousness' sake; he will magnify the law, and make it honourable.
 (Isaiah 42:21)